SelinaFischer/Project-1-Online-Retail-Transaction-Analysis/README.md

 ---

 ## Conclusion
 This strategy recommends defending the UK’s stronghold, unlocking global revenue potential, strategically pricing and bundling products, and reactivating customer segments based on RFM segmentation.
-By reducing operational fee dependency, leveraging bulk buying behaviour, and focusing on product-based growth, the business can drive sustainable performance across all customer segments.
+Operational fees (e.g. postage, bad debts) should be excluded from sales revenue, as including them can distort performance figures.
+By leveraging bulk buying behaviour and focusing on product-based growth, the business can drive sustainable performance across all customer segments.